Have a Question?Take a look at our FAQs below!

 What happened to your retail section?

 In this new world of big box stores and internet shopping it was no longer feasible to maintain a retail store.
-By eliminating retail we are better able to focus on bringing you a personalized grooming experience.
-We plan to add another groomer and another grooming room in the future.
+Will will continue to offer a small selection of treats, toys, and accessories for our grooming clients.
+We are currently in the works of hiring an additional groomer and plan to add another grooming room in the future.